Who We Are

 Below, Operations Director and board member Sana Moussavi met with students whose teachers attended a training session sponsored by the Lesotho Curriculum Development Department.

-Sana kneels in front of children grouped together for picture.
+Sana kneels in front of children grouped together for.

 Below, board vice-president Fariba Mahjour championed a student presentation on gender equity and violence prevention in Monrovia Liberia.